TheAirBlow/FastStages/README.md

 # FastRecipes
-Fixes the nasty long freeze when a new stage is acquired with RecipeStages.
+A drop-in replacement for [RecipeStages](https://github.com/jaredlll08/RecipeStages), which fixes the long freeze when a new game stage is added.